Gastón Gaudio

 Gastón Norberto Gaudio (/es/; (Note: In isolation, Gastón is pronounced /es/.) born 9 December 1978) is an Argentine former professional tennis player.
-He won eight singles titles and achieved a career-high ATP singles ranking of world No. 5 in April 2005.
-Gaudio's most significant championship came at the 2004 French Open, when he defeated fellow Argentine Guillermo Coria from two sets down in the final.
+He was ranked as high as world No. 5 in men's singles by the Association of Tennis Professionals, achieved in April 2005.
+Gaudio won eight ATP Tour-level singles titles, including a major at the 2004 French Open, coming from two sets down in the final to defeat compatriot Guillermo Coria.

 Early life

 Gaudio learned the game at the Temperley Lawn Tennis Club, and his first coach was Roberto Carruthers.
 He was the youngest of 3 children in his family.
 In addition to tennis Gaudio played football and rugby as a child and chose tennis to help out his parents financially when their business ran into economic problems.

 Tennis career

 Gaudio started playing tennis at the age of six.
 He finished as No. 2 in Argentine juniors in 1996 and turned professional the same year.